-What do I need to do with my existing SmartDesign component when I switch to the new SmartDesign?
+6.8.4 What must I do with my current SmartDesign component when I switch to the new SmartDesign?

-If you want to import SmartDesign components generated in the old canvas into a new SmartDesign canvas, just import the .cxf file and the associated HDL files and IP cores and configure them.
+If you want to import SmartDesign components generated in the old canvas into a new SmartDesign canvas, import the .cxf file and the associated HDL files and IP cores and configure them.
 However, if you want to open a project in the new version, you must update project data.

-Instantiating Into Your SmartDesign
+6.9 Instantiating Into Your SmartDesign

-Where is the list of Cores that I can instantiate into my SmartDesign
+6.9.1 Where is the list of cores that I can instantiate into my SmartDesign?